 Our Japanese Carp Kites (or more accurately windsocks) make some really beautiful projects for children to make when learning about Japanese culture.
 This would be a wonderful end of the unit project for your students or co-op groups.
 Older children might prefer to make these out of fabric see our fabric painting tutorial here.

 How to Make a Japanese Carp Windsock:

 - Construction Paper (we used 12 x 18)

 - Tissue Paper (Dollar Tree)

 - Hole Puncher

-Cut out two eyes for your carp, and glue them on your construction paper, spaced as shown in the photo.
+Cut two almond shaped eyes from the black construction paper and glue them as eyes as shown in the photo.

 Flip your project upside down.
 Cut strips of colorful crepe paper and glue them along the bottom side of the construction paper.
 Choose a variety of colors.